sanyuan0704/island.js/docs/en/guide/configure-site.md

 ## Create config file

-Without any configuration, the page is pretty minimal, which has no navigation and no sidebar.However, you can configure the site by `.island/config.ts` file and custom your own site.
+Without any configuration, the page is pretty minimal, which has no navigation and no sidebar.
+However, you can configure the site by `.island/config.ts` file and custom your own site.

 For example, in the initial project created by previous guide, you can add the config file and the project structure will be like this: